GeeksDam/PowerApps-PowerFx-Snippets/README.md

-# PowerApps
+# PowerApps Syntax for common process in PowerApps </br>
-This repo is contain snippets to perform various processes in PowerApps Easy to use
+The repo chave various files that contains powerfx snippets for various usage